pokt-network/smt/README.md

 When creating a new SMT or importing one a `hasher` is provided, typically this would be `sha256.New()` but could be any hasher implementing the go `hash.Hash` interface.
 By default this hasher, referred to as the `TreeHasher` will be used on both keys (to create paths) and values (to store).
 But separate hashers can be passed in via the option functions mentioned above.

 Whenever we do an operation on the tree, the `PathHasher` is used to hash the key and return its digest - the path.
 When we store a value in a leaf node we hash it using the `ValueHasher`.
-These digests are calculated by writing to the hasher and then calling `Sum(nil)`.
+These digests are calculated by writing to the hasher and then calculating the checksum by calling `Sum(nil)`.

 The digests of all nodes, regardless of the `PathHasher` and `ValueHasher`s being used, will be the result of writing to the `TreeHasher` and calculating the `Sum`.
 The exact data hashed will depend on the type of node, this is described in the [implementation](#implementation) section.